shakebugs/shake-docs/docs/android/users/update-user-identifier.md

 1. You continue to pass this new user identifier to `Shake.registerUser` on this user's subsequent logins.

 :::caution
-Updating user identifier allows various possibilities of how this feature can be used, but can also lead to possibly unwanted results.
+Updating the user identifier allows various possibilities for how this feature can be used but can also lead to possibly unwanted results.
 Read the documentation carefully to fully understand possible usages and scenarios.
 :::